 Participation in the court process for relatives is limited to the submission of a written or oral statement regarding their interest in the child, any information they might have that relates to the child or the dependency action, and their recommendation regarding the child.
+Written statements should be submitted on Judicial Council form JV-285 ("Relative Information Form").
 The court may not consider such unsworn statements as evidence, but may consider such statements as a basis for ordering further investigation or services.

-At the detention and disposition hearings, the home of a relative will be given preferential consideration for placement of the child, as provided in Welfare & Institutions Code section 361.3.
+The home of a relative will be given preferential consideration for placement of the child, as provided in Welfare and Institutions Code section 361.3.

 E. Foster parent.
-A foster parent of a child who is the subject of a dependency action will receive notice of proceedings as otherwise provided by law, and may be present at such proceedings if the court finds that such presence would not disrupt the orderly court process and would be consistent with the best interests of the child.
+A foster parent of a child who is the subject of a dependency action will receive notice of proceedings as required by Welfare and Institutions Code sections 291, 293, 294, and 295.